Buying Time: Latency Racing vs. Bidding in Transaction Ordering

 \section{Introduction}

+Transaction ordering is critically important for financial systems---the order in which user transactions are executed can directly impact the profits made by users.
+This motivates the study of designing transaction ordering policies with useful properties.

-How to design transaction ordering policies is one of the fundamental research questions for decentralized applications, as well as in traditional finance applications, such as order books for currency trading and stock exchanges.
-The {\em sequencer} receives transactions from users and publishes an ordered sequence, which serves as input to the execution stage of the algorithm or the protocol.
-A transaction ordering policy specifies how the resulting sequence depends on the contents and arrival times of transactions at the sequencer.
+In this work, we focus on ordering policies for \textit{centralized sequencers}---meaning that a single \textit{sequencer} receives transactions from users and publishes an ordered sequence to be used for execution.
+A transaction ordering policy here specifies how the resulting output sequence depends on the contents and arrival times of transactions at the sequencer.